Cruising/Navigating - Virginia’s AICW

 There are numerous Entrances, Inlets, or Passes between the Atlantic Ocean coastal waters of Virginia and the sheltered waters inside.
 At last count, there were 11 entrances, inlets, and passes between the Maryland/Virginia state line and the Virginia/North Carolina state line.

 The principal entrance is of course the Chesapeake Bay which is the only one in Virginia to allow access to the Atlantic Intracoastal Waterway.
-The remaining 10 inlets provide no access to the Atlantic Intracoastal Waterway.
+The remaining 10 inlets provide no access to the AICW.
 The best time to enter most of these inlets is on a rising tide with a smooth sea; passage may be hazardous during easterly gales and heavy seas.

 Virginia Entrances, Inlets, and Passes